General theory of environment-assisted entanglement distillation: Distillable entanglement of a single pure state

 \begin{remark} It is interesting to compare the lower bound of Theorem~\ref{theo:pure} with the one-shot hashing bound proved in Lemma~2 of~\cite{distil} for an arbitrary (possibly mixed) state.
 For pure states, using Lemma~\ref{lemma:opsm-stsm}, the latter yields:

 where $d=\dim\sH_A$.
-It is evident that the bound in Theorem~\ref{theo:pure} is tighter than~\reff{eq:hashing}, in particular because there is no explicit logarithmic dependence on the smoothing parameter $\eps$.
-From the technical point of view, this arises because, for the case of pure states, we can directly employ Nielsen's majorization criterion and hence do not need to use random coding arguments, which are necessary in the general case. \end{remark}
+It is evident that the lower bound in Theorem~\ref{theo:pure} is tighter than~\reff{eq:hashing}, in particular because it does not have any explicit logarithmic dependence on the smoothing parameter $\eps$.
+(For example, in contrast to~(\ref{eq:20}), the above inequality provides a trivial bound in the case $\eps=0$).
+From the technical point of view, this arises as an artifact of random coding arguments used to derive~(\ref{eq:hashing}), whereas, for the case of pure states, we can directly employ Nielsen's majorization criterion. \end{remark}

 The proof of Theorem~\ref{theo:pure} can be divided into the following two lemmas.

 \begin{lemma} For any bipartite pure state $\phi_{AB}$ and any $\eps\ge 0$,

 where $\Delta\ge0$ is the least number such that the left hand side is equal to the logarithm of a positive integer. \end{lemma}